OHI-Science/ohi-science.github.io/index.md

 Meanwhile, you can .

 ## Tools
-We anticipate posting the following tools:
+Here's an overview of the anticipated and current status of tools:
 * **ohicore** - the R package of core functions for calculating the Index.
 Find the latest at [github.com/ohi-science/ohicore](http://github.com/ohi-science/ohicore).
 * **ohigui** - the graphical user interface using a web browser to communicate with R. Find the latest at [github.com/ohi-science/ohigui](http://github.com/ohi-science/ohigui).
 * **cumimpacts** - an ArcGIS toolbox for Cumulative Impacts Analysis.